MadeAsthito/obsidian-sync-solution/README.md

 ## Initial Configuration
 1. Download **obsidian-git** community plugin, and then setup the automatic **pull & push** repo by following their **simple** guide
-2. Change all you default created file directory to some "main folder", in this case, i make a main folder named [[#Default Configuration Folder directory|"--HOME--" ]]
+2. Change all you default created file directory to some "main folder", in this case, i make a main folder named [--HOME--](#Default-Configuration-Folder-directory)
 3. After that, initialize your obsidian on your phone, here I used **iphone 11**, in your **cloud storage**, like **icloud**
 4. Download and connect your **cloud storage** into your **desktop**
 	- I use **icloud app** so I could access my **cloud directory**